JamesIves/hlds-docker/container/mods/README.md

 # Custom Mods

+> [!WARNING]
+> Mods added here will be included in the distributed image.
+This means users must override them on startup when using a distributed version.

 If you want to run a custom mod, you can do so with the `mods` directory.
 The `mods` directory is volume mapped within the root directory of the Half-Life Dedicated Server client on startup.
 For example, if you wanted to add a mod named `decay`, you'd place it as a subfolder here, i.e., `mods/decay`.
 Once the container starts, it would be placed in the following directory.

 ```